WDI-SEA/notes/08-cs/cs-stacks-queues/readme.md

 ##Objectives

-* Describe arrays in the context of lower-level languages (C++, Java)
+* Describe arrays in the context of lower-level languages* (C, C++)
 * Memorize the acronyms LIFO and FIFO and how they apply to stacks and queues
 * Use data structures to implement stacks and queues

+*Note: what we mean here is a high-level language that required you to know a lot about what was going on under the hood - not assembly or a similarly low-level language

 ##Memory and Arrays

-So far, we've used arrays in JavaScript, which act as flexible containers for storing data.
-However, arrays in many lower-level languages (C++, Java) do not act like this.
+So far, we've used arrays in JavaScript, which act as flexible containers for storing data - like a bag of effectively infinite holding.
+However, arrays in many lower-level languages* do not act like this.
 They are fixed in length, and we need to explicitly define the size on creation.
+If we need to a seemingly simple task, like adding a new element, it's time to create an entirely new array of size + 1, copy the old array over, and then deallocate the other array.
+The other option is to create an array bigger than you need and then you may or may not use all of it.
+Neither are attractive options.
+Many times people will combine these two for a bit of middle ground.

 To understand why this is the case, let's look at how memory is stored in a computer.